seed-rs/seed/examples/README.md

 Example of a workspace with [Actix](https://actix.rs/) server.

 ### [Websocket Chat](websocket)
-Example of communicating with a server using Websockets.
+Example of communicating with a server using WebSockets.